JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/reading-code/index.md

 The left-hand scrollbar gives us coloured bars to indicate changes in our code, that is when something has been added, removed or changed.
 Errors are also shown in red, although hopefully you won't have any of those!

-The right-hand scrollbar is often overlooked but it's worth looking at it because it shows you the file's status at a glance.
+The right-hand scrollbar is often overlooked, but it's worth looking at it because it shows you the file's status at a glance.
 Whereas the left-hand scrollbar shows you the file's status depending on your position in the file, the right-hand scrollbar shows you the file at-a-glance, including errors.
 It's helpful to scan this scrollbar when you first open a file, or when you're about to check in changes just to check that everything is as you expect it to be.